ikuhamada/state-examples/README.md

 ### Si111-Al
 This example shows how to perform a calculation of an electrified surface/interface with the ESM method by using Si(111)(1x1)-Al.

+### Ar2
+This example shows how the exchange-correlation functional used impact the binding energy of weakly interacting system by using Ar dimer.